Land Your Dream Job

 Communicate early and often

-• Provide context for the work: Answer the 5 Ws – who is involved, what is important to know, where does this fall with other priorities, when does it need to be completed, and why this is important
+• Provide context for the work: Answer the 5 Ws whenever you assign new projects: who is involved, what is important to know, where does this fall with other priorities, when does it need to be completed, and why this is important for the organization’s mission.

-• Ask for a repeat back: Confirm that you are on the same page by asking them to repeat what they heard you say
+• Ask for a repeat back: Confirm that you are on the same page with your colleagues or direct reports by asking them to summarize the tasks they will take on, either verbally or through email.

 Act like a coach

-Like a sports team, a coach stays focused on the organization’s mission and helps the team stay focused, too.
-Keeping your organization’s mission in the forefront can boost the morale of the people working for you– it helps to remind them that they are part of something bigger, and that their daily efforts are making a real difference.
+Like a sports team, a coach stays focused on the organization's mission and helps the team stay focused, too.
+Keeping your organization's mission in the forefront can boost the morale of the people working for you, reminding them that they are part of something bigger, and that their daily efforts are making a real difference.

 Managing Your Organization

-Managers often think that their job will be easier because they have “power.”
+New nonprofit managers often think their job will be easier because they have “power."
 In reality, managers need the cooperation of other people to get things done.
-Title does not translate to power and real power comes from influence.
+Title does not translate to power, and real power comes from influence.
 Influence is driven by your behavior and relationships, not by the fact that you are a manager.

 Take time to understand your boss, including his/her decision-making style, and develop lines of communication.
 It will only make you more effective as a manager.